mmp/pbrt-v3/Doc.md

 * z - uses custom exporter, Y is reversed
 * p - uses PBRT exporter, Y is reversed

-The ImageFilm object handles the Y direction in the same way as PBRT, maintaining consistency with the training dataset.
-Therefore once an ImageFilm object is obtained, there is no need to handle manual transformations.
+The IntensityFilm object handles the Y direction in the same way as PBRT, maintaining consistency with the training dataset.
+Therefore once an IntensityFilm object is obtained, there is no need to handle manual transformations.
 Normals and Distance keep their inverted axis, the neural network handles the axes automatically.

 # Environment Variables